YoonProject/yoon/README.md

 key generation and traversal, since the verification is just the application of the formula mentioned above.

-Since it is a binary tree the fractal subtree height computes logarithmic with the formula
+Since it is a binary tree the subtree high computes logarithmic with the formula

 $h = \text{ld}($n + 1) where n is the total number of leaves and nodes.
 So, for instance our Merkle Tree example above has a height of